Excitonic phase transition in the extended three-dimensional Falicov-Kimball model: Excitonic gap

 with $x=a,b$ for the $a$ and $b$ type electrons. $N$ is the number of lattice sites and $\nu_{n}={\pi(2n+1)}/{\beta}$ are the Fermi-Matsubara frequencies with $n=0,\pm1,\pm2,...$.
-Using Eq.(\ref{Fourier_for_x}) the effective action of the fermionic sector takes the form
+Furthermore, we will integrate out the phase variables in the expression of the partition function given in Eq.(\ref{Equation_29}), we obtain